Chinese tourists spark anger in Vietnam over map on shirts

 - Dutch researchers uncover dirty jokes in Anne Frank's diary VIEW

-Some people have called for the deportation of the Chinese tourists.
+Some readers commenting on the newspaper’s website have called for the deportation of the Chinese tourists.

+“Deport them immediately, put them on the blacklist and ban them from entering in the future,” reader Huynh Tan Dat wrote.

 More than 4 million Chinese arrived in Vietnam last year, accounting for about 30 percent of total foreign arrivals in the Southeast Asian country.